 - The habit of doing certain things before falling asleep can become a trigger, meaning that just by following the routine, it can make you drowsy.

 Your bedtime routine can be anything that helps you relax.
-Some people enjoy a warm shower or a cup of herbal tea with no caffeine.
-Meditation and deep breathing exercises can also put you in the mood for bed and may allow you to get better quality rest as well.
+Some people enjoy a warm shower or even a cup of herbal tea with no caffeine.
+It's often discussed that meditation and deep breathing exercises can also put you in the mood for bed and may allow you to get better quality rest as well.